-PARKVIEW® REAR BACK UP CAMERA - IF EQUIPPED
+PARKVIEW REAR BACK UP CAMERA - IF EQUIPPED

-Your vehicle may be equipped with the ParkView® Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the shift lever/gear selector is put into REVERSE.
-The ParkView® camera is located on the rear of the vehicle above the rear license plate.
-The image will be displayed in the touchscreen display along with a caution note to

-"check entire surroundings" across the top of the screen.
+Your vehicle may be equipped with the ParkView Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the gear selector is put into REVERSE.
+The ParkView camera is located on the rear of the vehicle above the rear license plate.
+The image will be displayed in the touchscreen display along with a caution note to "check entire surroundings" across the top of the screen.
 After five seconds this note will disappear.

-NOTE: The ParkView® Rear Back Up Camera has programmable modes of operation that may be selected through the Uconnect® System.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
+NOTE: The ParkView Rear Back Up Camera has programmable modes of operation that may be selected through the Uconnect System.
+Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.

 If your vehicle is equipped with the Camera Delay feature and it is turned ON, the rear camera image will be displayed for up to 10 seconds when the vehicle is shifted out of REVERSE unless the forward vehicle speed exceeds 8 mph (13 km/h), the transmission is shifted into "PARK" or the vehicle's ignition is cycled to the OFF position.

 When the Vehicle is shifted out of Reverse (with camera delay turned OFF) the rear camera mode is exited and the last touchscreen appears again.

 When enabled, active guide lines are overlaid on the image to illustrate the width of the vehicle and its projected backup path based on the steering wheel position.
+The active guide lines will show separate zones that will help indicate the distance to the rear of the vehicle.